History - Chapter 3 - Underground

 This lineup was then re-named "Rockcoach," and was to become the original "Electric Puha" Band. (see History Part Four - Electric Puha)

-original lineup performing in Philip Howe's movie "Nambassa" click here
+To see Cockroach's original lineup performing in Philip Howe's movie "Nambassa" click here

 GUITAR AND VOCALS: Dougal Speir